cagandhi/Webapp-CI-CD-Pipeline/CHECKPOINT-M2.md

 * Configure checkstyle and code coverage plugins in build job.
 * Implement fuzzing and test suite analysis.
 * Implement static analysis for checkbox.io.

+## Team contributions

+The unity ID of the member shown was responsible for the majority of the respective task.
+* Configure build environment for iTrust and add git credentials in Jenkins credential manager - `cagandhi`
+* Writing the build job and triggering it through pipeline build command - `dshah3`
+* Refactor code, execute unit and integration tests on VM and install chrome utilities for iTrust test run - `rkshriva`

+All team members were equally invested in bug solving and testing the configuration changes in the server on execution of ansible scripts.